Skip to main content

 • Large capacity magazine ban (10+ rounds) — enforcement varies

-Check current status: Laws in flux due to court cases.
+Check current status.
+These laws are still in flux due to court cases.

 Duty to Inform Law Enforcement

-You are not required to tell a police officer you’re carrying during a traffic stop or encounter.
+You do not have to tell a police officer you are carrying during a traffic stop.

 Penalties for Violations